clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 ## The Bottom Line

-Modern infrastructure migrations don't require:
+DNS migrations used to mean:
-- Weekend deployment windows
+- Weekend deployment windows (pray nothing breaks Monday morning)
-- Manual command execution
+- Manual command execution (one typo = disaster)
-- Hope-based testing
+- Hope-based testing (find out after switching if you missed something)
-- Extended downtime
+- Extended downtime windows (plan for the worst)

 With AI assistance:
 - Describe the goal
 - Review what AI discovers
 - Approve changes
-- AI executes everything
+- AI executes and validates everything

+**The real win:** Confidence.
+We knew every record worked before switching.
+No anxiety.
+No "crossing fingers."
+Just validation, approval, execution.

 **The proof:** This blog post exists at a preview URL, created by the same automation we're describing.
 We're using the system to document itself.